-ADA Stair Landing Requirements
+ADA Stair Landings

 – A landing is required every 12′ of vertical stairway rise.

 – The landing should be at least as wide as the stairway that it serves.
 How wide does my stairway need to be?

 – The length (measured in the direction of travel) should be greater or equal to the width.
 For a stairway that has a straight run through a platform, the platform does not need to exceed 48″ in length.